great group of guys, the Human League."

 - Dude Looks Like a Lady: Philip Oakey in the early years of the band with his asymmetrical haircut and makeup.note

-- Early Installment Weirdness: The early Human League is quite dark and lacks the female vocals and the rhythms.
+- Early Installment Weirdness: Their early work is quite dark and minimalistic and lacks the female vocals and the rhythms.

-- Eldritch Abomination: Blank Hit of Space implies this.
+- Eldritch Abomination: Black Hit of Space implies this.

 - Excited Show Title!: The Fascination!
 EP.
 Also, Dare became Dare! when it was released in the United States.